MistyCommunity/Documentation/src/content/misty-ii/robot/misty-ii.md

 * if the front edge time-of-flight sensors detect a high ledge
 * if the front range sensors detect an obstacle nearby

 In this situation, after she stops driving, Misty ignores any forward drive commands until the system indicates none of her front bump or time-of-flight sensors are in a hazard state.
-This can be achieved by having the robot back up and change directions.
+To get out of a hazards state, you can code Misty to reverse directions and choose a new path.

 ### Misty's Max Speed

 To enable the hazards system to work effectively, Misty's max speed is limited to ~450 mm/s.
 This is the highest speed at which Misty can safely detect most ledges and stop moving, without being carried over the edge by any built-up momentum.
 The hazards system will be enhanced in future updates to allow for increased performance and to increase Misty's default max speed.

 {{box op="start" cssClass="boxed noteBox"}}
 **Note:** While edge detection has proven effective in most of our testing, there are still situations in which the robot may fail to catch herself.
-It's more difficult for the hazard system to detect an edge when Misty is driving backwards or on tables with rounded edges.
+It's more difficult for the hazards system to detect an edge when Misty is driving backwards or on tables with rounded edges.
 The larger the radius of the curve, the harder it is for Misty to stop moving in time to prevent falling.
 Until further enhancements to the hazards system are in place, we recommend you continue to operate Misty using the foam block on high surfaces like tables, counter-tops, and desks, unless you are supervising Misty and can safely catch her in the event of a fall and have also done extensive testing with the robot in your specific environments.
 {{box op="end"}}

 ## Hardware Extensibility